“Species primarily associated with dry forests have higher vulnerability scores than species from any other habitat type.”

 Sadly, humans not only historically drove the Hawaii dry forest ecosystem to the precipice of extinction, but unless more of us help with reforestation efforts and combat climate change, Hawaii’s dry forest ecosystem (and many others) will cease to exist.

-Climate Change Impacts in Hawaii
+General Climate Change Impacts in Hawaii

 Hawaii has and will be impacted by many adversary affects from climate change, unless the level of carbon dioxide and other heat trapping gases such as methane in earth’s atmosphere are lowered.